Global regularity of 2D generalized incompressible magnetohydrodynamic equations

 \centerline{$^{2}$ School of Mathematics and Information Science, Henan Polytechnic University,}

 \centerline{Jiaozuo 454003, PR China}

 \centerline{E-mails: \texttt{dengxznu@gmail.com; yezhuan815@126.com }} \centerline{ \texttt{ bqyuan@hpu.edu.cn; zhaojiefeng003@hpu.edu.cn }}

 {\bf Abstract:}~~ In this paper, we are concerned with the two-dimensional (2D) incompressible magnetohydrodynamic (MHD) equations with velocity dissipation given by $(-\Delta)^{\alpha}$ and magnetic diffusion given by reducing about logarithmic diffusion from standard Laplacian diffusion.
 More precisely, we establish the global regularity of solutions to the system as long as the power $\alpha$ is a positive constant.
-In particular, our result significantly improves previous works and is more closer to the resolution of the global regularity issue on the 2D resistive MHD equations, namely, the case when the MHD equations only have standard Laplacian magnetic diffusion.
+In addition, we prove several global \emph{a priori} bounds for the case $\alpha=0$.
+In particular, our results significantly improve previous works and take us one step closer to a complete resolution of the global regularity issue on the 2D resistive MHD equations, namely, the case when the MHD equations only have standard Laplacian magnetic diffusion.